wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 simulates uops (instructions) from the fetch stage.
 The issue queue modeled by zSim is simply a FIFO queue structure between the decode and the issue stage, on which resource hazard may happen.

 The issue queue is implemented in decoder.h as `class CycleQueue`, and defined in `class OOOCore` as `uopQueue`.
+The size of the issue queue is a statically determined value implemented as a template argument.
+This also applies to other queue and buffer structures such as the ROB, load store queue, and instruction window.
+According to code comments, this design decision is made to avoid the extra level of indirection introduced by dynamically determined structure sizes, since in that case the array could not be directly embedded in the struct, as the size of the type is unknown to the compiler.